titaenstad/norwegian_rhyme_scheme_corpus/annotation_tool/annotation_guidelines.md

 når livet fortolker de skjønneste dikt som hjertene bare kan fatte
 ```
 a correct rhyme scheme code is "AABCCB".
-Though "rikt" and "dikt" have different stress, with the "i" being long in "rikt" and short in "dikt", the words are similar enough that this should be accepted as rhyme.
-As a rule of thumb, difference in stress is a lesser rhyme crime than completely different consonant/vowel sounds.
+Though "rikt" and "dikt" do not rhyme 100%, with the "i" being long in "rikt" and short in "dikt", the words are similar enough that this should be accepted as rhyme.
+As a rule of thumb, using long/short vowels is a lesser rhyme crime than completely different consonant/vowel sounds.